 - Game controller support was updated to include the Xbox Elite 2 and Xbox Adaptive Controller

 - Audio Sharing is now available for devices with the H1 chip installed

 - HomeKit will display video from doorbell cams in PiP upon use

 - HomeKit Scenes and video are accessible from within Control Center

 - Aerial Screensavers can be selected based on themes

 Apple TV App

-Cosmetic features are constantly changing as Apple tries to find their way forward with the TV UI and alter how navigation works.
+Cosmetic features are constantly changing as Apple tries to find its way forward with the TV UI and alter how navigation works.
 Don't expect a redesign, although anything is possible.

-A "Kids Mode" will enable Apple TV owners to set up a profile specifically for children to use.
-The profile will include a number of restrictions affecting the types of content that will be viewable within the mode, such as preventing playback of mature content.
-Adult users will also be able to limit what apps child users will have access to within the mode.
+A "Kids Mode" was rumored and would enable Apple TV owners to set up a profile specifically for children to use.
+The profile will include several restrictions affecting the types of content that will be viewable within the mode, such as preventing playback of mature content.
+Adult users will also be able to limit the apps that child users have access to within the mode.

-Screen Time will be making an appearance in the operating system as well, with it affecting all account types, not just Kids Mode profiles.
-Under Screen Time, users will be able to see how much time was spent watching different types of content, as well as how long Apple Arcade games were played, which could help parents better control their child's viewing and usage habits.
+Screen Time also didn't make it to tvOS 14 but would have affected all account types, not just Kids Mode profiles.
+Under Screen Time, users would have been able to see how much time was spent watching different types of content and how long Apple Arcade games were played, which could help parents better control their child's viewing and usage habits.